 The following criteria must be met:

-- The student’s area of study must be directly related to some aspect of the design, construction, operation, and/or rehabilitation of high-rise buildings.
+- Your area of study must be directly related to some aspect of the CCHRB purpose, which is to further the design, construction, operation, and/or rehabilitation of high-rise buildings.
 This includes, but is not necessarily limited to architecture, engineering, construction management, and real estate.

 - Graduate students are eligible; highly qualified senior and junior-level undergraduate students are also encouraged to apply.

-- The student must have at least one, and preferably two, semesters remaining.
+- You must have at least one, and preferably two, semesters remaining.

 CCHRB will select the applicant(s) who have best demonstrated that they deserve to receive an award.
-In addition to an essay or proposal, the selection criteria include academic achievement, community service, extracurricular activities, and financial need.
-No one criterion is more important than another.
+A research proposal is required.
+It and your personal statement should be focused on your connection to the purpose of the CCHRB.
+Other selection criteria include academic achievement, community service, extracurricular activities, and financial need.

 Please provide the following:

-3. Two letters of recommendation, preferably from an advisor, professor, department head, etc.
+- Two letters of recommendation, preferably from an adviser, professor, or department head.

-a.
-Submit a proposal to conduct specific research or study related to the economic design, construction, operation, and/or rehabilitation of high-rise buildings.
+- A two-page executive summary of your proposal to conduct specific research or study related to the economic design, construction, operation, and/or rehabilitation of high-rise buildings.
 This can be conducted as part of an independent study class, a design studio, laboratory investigations, field investigations of existing construction, or travel and documentation; it may include ongoing research being conducted by the student through the University.
-A specific work product is expected and, the CCHRB may ask to view that work product for compliance with the proposal. b.
-Submit an essay-style personal statement summarizing the practicality, originality, and applicability of your academic pursuits to the purpose of the CCHRB (see www.cchrb.org).
-Your essay can be as brief or as detailed as you wish.
-Following are some suggested topics to address: What major are you pursuing and why?
-What has been your favorite class and why?
-In what extracurricular activities have you participated?
-Describe your financial need, if any.
-What are your plans for after graduation?
+A specific work product is expected and, the CCHRB may ask to view that work product for compliance with the proposal.